-Split profiles that exceed the criteria detailed in Standard Plan No. M-606-13 Barrier Style CE shall be reconstructed to match northbound and southbound profiles.
-No retaining walls will be allowed.
+Split profiles that exceed shall be designed to the criteria detailed in Standard Plan No. M-606-13 Barrier Style CE-shall be reconstructed to match northbound and southbound profiles.
+No other style of retaining walls will be allowed for split profile roadways.